-Overview: Students respond to a quote by and formulating for and against arguments on the spot.
+Overview: Students respond to a quote by formulating for and against the position on the spot.

 - Develop students' mental agility for analytical thinking

 - Help students review course material

 - The instructor gives students a question or a quote from an author or figure related to the course material.

 - Students are prompted to develop an argument for or against the position.
 They outline an argument in 5 minutes, providing 3 supporting points and a conclusion.

 - Instructors can decide whether students keep their arguments to review independently or submit them for feedback.

 See also: Do Now, Quick Write, Observational, Applied/Concrete, Theoretical/Abstract, Government, Classroom Assessment, Reflection & Feedback, Fostering Motivation, Stimulating Students to Think, up to 10 minutes, Learn Foundational Knowledge, Evaluate and Critique a Model or Argument, Defend a Position in a Model or Argument, Individual, Broadly Applicable, Humanities, Single Class